-- 1. Perform Steps 1 through 3 of the rodding procedure. - 2.
+- 1. Determine and record the mass of the empty measure. - 2.
+Dampen the inside of the measure and empty excess water. - 3.
 Use the scoop to fill the measure approximately 1/2 full with concrete.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 3.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 4.
 Insert the vibrator at three different points in each layer.
-Do not let the vibrator touch the bottom or side of the measure. - Note 3: Remove the vibrator slowly, so that no air pockets are left in the material. - Note 4: Continue vibration only long enough to achieve proper consolidation of the concrete.
-Over vibration may cause segregation and loss of appreciable quantities of intentionally entrained air. - 4.
+Do not let the vibrator touch the bottom or side of the measure.
+Continue vibration only long enough to achieve proper consolidation of the concrete.
+Over vibration may cause segregation and loss of appreciable quantities of intentionally entrained air. - 5.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 6.
 Slightly overfill the measure.
-Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 5.
-Insert the vibrator as in Step 3.
-Do not let the vibrator touch the side of the measure, but do penetrate the first layer approximately 25 mm (1 in.). - 6.
-Return to Step 13 of the rodding procedure and continue.
+Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 7.
+Insert the vibrator at three different points, penetrating the first layer approximately 25 mm (1 in.).
+Do not let the vibrator touch the side of the measure. - 8.
+Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 9.
+After consolidation, the measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
+If there is a great excess of concrete, remove a portion with the scoop.
+If the measure is under full, add a small quantity.
+This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete. - 10.
+Continue with 'Strike-off and Determining Mass.'

-Procedure - Self Consolidating Concrete
+Self-Consolidating Concrete